 - P5.
-The molecular process of diffusion of all components is considered, however the diffusion tensor is a constant diagonal matrix. - P6.
+The process of diffusion of all components is considered, however the diffusion tensor is a constant diagonal matrix. - P6.
 All vehicles emit exhaust gases at given rates depending on their velocities (i.e. modes). - P7.
 The chemical reactions are neglected with exception of combustion of oxygen. - P8.
-The dependence of the processes on temperature is neglected, because the equations of motion presented below are neither overdetermined nor underdetermined. - P9.
+The dependence of the processes on temperature is neglected. - P9.
 The rate of combustion of oxygen for a given type of engine is known.

-The following set of descriptive dynamic model variables together with their boundary $(t \ge 0)$ and initial conditions is assumed:
+The following set of descriptive dynamic model variables A1-A9 together with their boundary B1-B7 (for $t\ge0$) and initial conditions C1-C7 (for t=0), and with the set of equations E1-E6 that governs their dynamics, is assumed: